Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical

-Based on the comparison of our data for different scaling exponents, we propose the explanation of the decrease of the critical magnetic Reynolds number as a function of $Re$ for $650\gtrsim Re_{\lambda} \gtrsim 300$.
-The earlier explanation referred to the influence of the bottleneck; but the downward tendency of $Rm_c$ continues also for $Pm \lesssim 0.01$ where the influence of the bottleneck is certainly negligible.
+Based on the comparison of our data for different scaling exponents, we propose an explanation of the decrease in the critical magnetic Reynolds number as a function of $Re$ for $650\gtrsim Re_{\lambda} \gtrsim 300$.
+The earlier explanation referred to the effect of the bottleneck, but the downward tendency of $Rm_c$ also continues for $Pm \lesssim 0.01$, where the effect of the bottleneck is certainly negligible.
 We note that the critical magnetic Reynolds number depends essentially on the scaling exponent of the velocity structure function inside the inertial range.
-As it was shown by \citet{iyer2020scaling}, the scaling exponent decreases as a function of $Re$ from 1/3 at relatively small $Re$ to 0.39 as $Re \to \infty$.
-This decrease is enough to ensure the decrease of $Rm_c$.
+As shown by \citet{iyer2020scaling}, the scaling exponent decreases as a function of $Re$ from one-third at relatively small $Re$ to 0.39 as $Re \to \infty$.
+This decrease is enough to ensure the decrease in $Rm_c$.

-We also study the dependence of the growth rate exponent of the magnetic field correlator on the magnetic Reynolds number.
+We also studied the dependence of the growth rate exponent of the magnetic field correlator on the magnetic Reynolds number.
 The results are presented in Table~\ref{tab:5-gamma-compar}.
-The theoretical prediction differs $2$--$4$ times from the numerical results, which in turn differ significantly from each other.
+The theoretical prediction differs by two to four times from the numerical results, which in turn differ significantly from each other.
 On one hand, this is a good correspondence taking into account the technical uncertainties.
-On the other hand, one can suppose that the difference can be decreased by taking the non-Gaussianity of the velocity field into account.
+On the other hand, the difference might be decreased when the non-Gaussianity of the velocity field is taken into account.
 As in the case of $Rm_c$, the corresponding correction would change the theoretical result in the right direction.